daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 users that matched on our dating service based on their descriptions below.
-Output the result in the form of a letter to them "Your loving AI assistants".
+Output the result in the form of a letter to them signed as "Your loving AI assistants".
 Think step-by-step.

 --